Minsu386/til/GRC/Mod 2 Information Security GRC.md

 *Transparency* - Reflects the extent to which info about an AI sys and its outputs is available to individuals interacting w/ such a sys -- regardless of whether they are even aware that they are doing so.

 Accountability presupposes transparency

+Promoting higher lvls of understanding, transparency increases confidence in the AI sys